 I am glad to share these recollections, as well as this dedication to the formative influence on my working life.

-Daniel Patrick Marshall was educated at the universities of Victoria and British Columbia, where he received his Ph.D. in 2000.
+Daniel Marshall was educated at the universities of Victoria and British Columbia, where he received his Ph.D. in 2000.
 He is author of Those Who Fell from the Sky: A History of the Cowichan Peoples (Cowichan Tribes, 1999, reprinted in 2007).
-Dan was host and historical consultant for the documentary Canyon War: The Untold Story (2009), televised on the Knowledge Network, APTN, and PBS, which took honours at both the New York International Independent Film and Video Festival and Worldfest 2010 (the Houston International Film Festival).
-In 2015, Dan acted as Chief Curator for the Royal B.C.
+Daniel was host and historical consultant for the documentary Canyon War: The Untold Story (2009), televised on the Knowledge Network, APTN, and PBS, which took honours at both the New York International Independent Film and Video Festival and Worldfest 2010 (the Houston International Film Festival).
+In 2015, Daniel acted as Chief Curator for the Royal B.C.
 Museum’s “Gold Rush: El Dorado in British Columbia” exhibit, and his book Claiming the Land: British Columbia and the Making of a New Eldorado will be published by Ronsdale Press in May 2018.
 Daniel Marshall lives in Victoria.

 The Ormsby Review.
 More Books.
 More Reviews.
 More Often.